baimamboukar/causual-structure-discovery-spacecraft-telemetry/README.md

 <center>

-# $\text{Causal Structure Analysis For Anomaly Detection In Spacecraft Telemetry Data}$
+# $\text{Anomaly Detection In Satellites Telemetry Data using Probabilistic Graphical Models}$
 </center>

-_This repository implements a hybrid model combining Continuous-Time Bayesian Networks (CTBNs), Dynamic Bayesian Networks (DBNs), and Factor Graphs for telemetry anomaly detection in spacecraft systems on ESA-Mission1 Dataset._
+_This repository implements many Probabilistic Graphical Models and Deep Learning Models, including DBNs, HMMs, GMMs, GNNs, VAEs, and iForest, for telemetry anomaly detection in spacecraft systems on the ESA-Mission1 Dataset._

 <center>